Shravan107/inventory-management/README.md

     ```bash
     cd inventory-management

-3. Use pgAdmin GUI or terminal and create new DB connection and update the connection string in resources/application.properties file.
+3. Use pgAdmin GUI or terminal and create new DB connection and update the connection string in resources/application.properties file or store in environment variables.

 5. Build the project using Maven:
     ```bash